avazaghaei/Dynamic_QML/README.md

 # Qt6 QML/C++ Dynamic Component System (Qt/C++/QML)

-This C# console application demonstrates the implementation of the Command design pattern to create a flexible and extensible command processor.
-It supports a variety of operations—increment, decrement, double, random addition—and includes an undo feature to revert the most recent command.
-The project emphasizes clean code architecture, efficient memory usage through design patterns (such as the Singleton), and object-oriented best practices.

 ## 📋 Project Overview
 A sophisticated Qt6 application demonstrating real-time integration between C++ backend and QML frontend.
 The system dynamically creates UI components based on JSON configuration files and implements intelligent position-based data flow control.